 know and respect: this is nature’s domain.
 West of Haines in the far northern reaches lies Glacier Bay National Park and Preserve, with its soaring glaciers, and the entire region provides habitats for bears, mountain goats, wolves, whales, and eagles.

 Southeast's natural beauty and abundance of wildlife have made it a popular cruise destination.
 About 25 big ships ply the Inside Passage—once the traditional route to the Klondike goldfields and today the centerpiece of many Alaska cruises—during the height of summer.
 Smaller ships (some locally owned) also cruise through.
-Regular air service to Southeast is available from the Lower 48 states and other parts of Alaska.
+Regular air service to Southeast is available from Seattle and other parts of Alaska, primarily Anchorage.

-Three groups of Native peoples inhabit the Southeast coastal region: the Tlingit (klink-it), Haida, and Tsimshian (sim-shee-ann).
+Three groups of Native peoples inhabit Southeast's coastal region: the Tlingit (klink-it), Haida, and Tsimshian (sim-shee-ann).
 Because their cultures were once in danger of being lost, there's an ever-growing focus on preserving Native traditions and teaching visitors about their history.
-Efforts are underway in many towns to teach the often tricky-to-master Native languages in schools and through other programs.
-These efforts received a boost in 2014, when Alaska’s legislature voted to recognize 20 indigenous languages as official state languages, including Tlingit, Haida, and Tsimshian.
+Efforts are under way in many towns to teach the often tricky-to-master Native languages in schools and through other programs.
+These efforts received a boost in 2014, when Alaska’s legislature voted to recognize 20 indigenous languages as official state tongues, including Tlingit, Haida, and Tsimshian.

 Residents—some from other states, some who can trace their ancestors back to the gold-rush days, and some whose ancestors came over the Bering Land Bridge from Asia thousands of years ago—are an adventurous bunch.
 The rough-and-tumble spirit of Southeast often combines with a worldly sophistication: those who fish for a living might also be artists, Forest Service workers may run a bed-and-breakfast on the side, and homemakers may be Native dance performers.